 So – quick background on our CopperCoat Antifouling experiences to date.

 In 2016 we got lifted out at Bennett Brothers up the Cape Fear River in North Carolina.
-At the time of lift-out, we had normal ablative blue antifoul that we personally applied while in Greece during the summer of 2015.
+At the time of lift-out, we had a normal ablative blue antifoul that we personally applied while in Greece during the summer of 2015.

 After seeing CopperCoat on the same boat as ours, an Oyster 56’, in the Mediterranean and Caribbean and seeing the hull completely rid of any growth we were excited about the product.